-As a result, any controversy that might overshadow the accomplishments of the creatives in given year will do so more intensely for British viewers.
-Overnight, Oprah Winfrey’s acceptance speech for the Cecil B. de Mille Lifetime Achievement Award went viral and very much captured the essence of the night over and above the awards.
+As a result, any news or controversy that might overshadow the wins in any given year will do so more intensely for British viewers.
+Overnight, Oprah Winfrey’s acceptance speech for the Cecil B. de Mille Lifetime Achievement Award went viral and very much captured the essence of the night over and above the actual awards.

-Very well publicised was the move by attendees to don black attire at the event.
+Similarly, very well publicised was the move by attendees to don black attire at the event.
 This was a public demonstration of protest against the mistreatment of women in the entertainment industry and beyond.
-Badges of “Time’s Up” were also worn, the new prevailing slogan putting up a defiant front, declaring that previous, ‘traditional’ behaviour will no longer be the norm.
+Badges of “Time’s Up” were also worn, the new prevailing slogan showing a defiant front, declaring that previous, ‘traditional’ behaviour will no longer be the norm.

-Oprah Winfrey herself exemplified this and more.
+Oprah Winfrey herself exemplifies this and then some.
 Her history with sexual abuse is well known.
 In her speech she eloquently wove Time’s Up and #MeToo into the diversity proudly shown by the Hollywood Foreign Press Association in its roster of nominees and winners this year.
-Oprah gleamed as she told of an anecdote about her seeing Sidney Poitier becoming the first Black lead acting Oscar winner when she was young and telling of the hope she wishes to give to young people seeing her become the first Black female to win the Cecil B. de Mille.
+Oprah gleamed as she told an anecdote about her seeing Sidney Poitier becoming the first Black lead acting Oscar winner when she was young and telling of the hope she wishes to give to young people seeing her become the first Black female to win the Cecil B. de Mille.

-Disney’s Coco, for which the studio went through pains to tell a culturally responsible film about Dia De Los Muertos/the Day of the Dead, took home Best Animated Film marking a second Mexican win of sorts alongside del Toro.
+Disney’s Coco, for which the studio went through pains to tell a culturally responsible film about Dia de los Muertos/the Day of the Dead, took home Best Animated Film marking a second Mexican win alongside del Toro.
 Saoirse Ronan won her first Globe for Best Comedy Lead Actress award for Lady Bird, which took home Best Comedy.
 The film is a veritable feminist fairy tale following the main theme of the night.
 Ronan pipped Dames Helen Mirren and Judi Dench as well as last year’s winner Emma Stone to the post.

-Wins were made by Three Billboards, Lady Bird, The Shape of Water, I, Tonya, and Battle of the Sexes and further nominations for Molly’s Game, All the Money in the World, and The Post, which all signify ferociously female-led creations.
+Other big winners were Three Billboards, Lady Bird, The Shape of Water, I, Tonya, and Battle of the Sexes and there were further nominations for Molly’s Game, All the Money in the World, and The Post, which all are ferociously female-led films.

 Over in television, huge, woman-empowering dramas Big Little Lies and The Handmaid’s Tale won big taking five awards between them including Best TV Drama and Best Mini-Series.
 Elisabeth Moss and Nicole Kidman delivered powerful speeches acknowledging their roles in their series.